moocfi/haskell-mooc/README.md

 See [the material](part1.html#working-on-the-exercises) for more info.

+## Troubleshooting

+Here are some fixes for common problems with `stack build`:

+- If you get an error like `While building package zlib-0.6.2.3`, you need to install the zlib library headers.
+The right command for Ubuntu is `sudo apt install zlib1g-dev`.
+- If you get an error like `Downloading lts-18.18 build plan ...
+RedownloadInvalidResponse`, your version of stack is too old.
+Run `stack upgrade` to get a newer one.

 ## Reporting errors

 If you notice an error in these materials, you can report it via